Complaints and concerns raising

 Mariboes gate 8, 0183 Oslo, Norway.

-Routines for handling complaints and misconduct at The Development Fund
+Concerns and complaints raising policy at The Development Fund

-Here you will find The Development Fund's routines for internal and external complaints, and our routines for how we handle misconduct cases.
+Here you will find The Development Fund's routines for the reception and follow-up of internal and external complaints.

 Who can complain?

-• Employees, consultants and others directly involved in the organisation
+• Consultants and others directly involved in the organisation

 • Our partner organisations